vishwakneelamegam/engineering-desing-docs/README.md

 - Transactional manager, handles the handshake between siri and the application.
 - The transactional manager is a singleton, so it has the access to all functions in the application.
 - The transactional manager get intent and their parameters as input from Siri/shortucts and ask the application to perform the actions according to the intent requested.
 - Transactional manager checks if the intent is dependant to other intent(example add log needs create routine) before performing an action.
-If the dependancy is wrong then it will inform the user.
+If the dependancy is wrong then it will inform the user else it executes the function.